YMTheory/nEXO_reconstruction/fit_analysis/README.md

 - loadFits.py: matching fitting result files for the certain configuration (load from config.csv) and reading, merging variables I want to analyse.

-- draw.py: plotting 1D, 2D... distributions of different fitting variables;
+- draw.py: plotting 1D, 2D... distributions of different fitting variables; plotting fitting waveforms for single events.

 ## Main entry:

 - analysis.py: where I do the whole analysis using the configuration files and tool files.
 I need to specify a list of variables I want to analyse, currently it will print the charge reconstruction and plot all 1D and 2D plots for thoes variables.

 An example running command could be `python analysis.py --variables fitx fity relQ`

+- waveform.py: plot fitting waveforms for single event and calculate the collected charges on each strip of this event.
+Currently the single fitting event is randomly selected from the fitting results csv file.

+An exmple running command could be `python waveform.py`